Challenges and Opportunities in Offline Reinforcement Learning from Visual Observations: Desiderata for Offline RL from Visual Observations

 Learning from large datasets presents huge opportunities for learning general agents for control.
 To make use of them, we need to understand how our baselines scale with dataset size.
 We analyze our base choice of 100,000 observations for \textsc{v-d4rl} in~\Cref{fig:size_comparison}, where we vary the size of the walker-walk random dataset for Offline DV2 and the cheetah-run medexp dataset for DrQ+BC in the range of $\{ 0.25\times,\dots , 4\times\}$ the size of the original dataset.
 We observe a monotonic increase in the performance of both Offline DV2 and DrQ+BC with increasing dataset size but hit diminishing returns past 2$\times$ the original size.
 We note, perhaps surprisingly, that Offline DV2 can reach $\approx$500 total return from random data that average 10$\times$ less.

 For the walker and cheetah datasets with fixed distributions---random, medium, medium-expert and expert---\Cref{tab:500k_exps} shows an average increase of 42.1\% for Offline DV2 and 32.5\% for DrQ+BC compared to 10.8\% for BC when we scale the dataset size to 500,000, showing that the reinforcement learning algorithms make far better use of increased data than supervised behavioral cloning.
 However, a crucial difference between Offline DV2 and DrQ+BC is that DrQ+BC handles larger offline datasets far more readily.
 DrQ+BC policy training for the same number of epochs on 500,000 and 100,000 observations takes 8 and 1.6 hours respectively on a V100 GPU.
-This is significantly quicker than Offline DV2, which takes 10 hours to train on 100,000 observations; we discuss this further in~\Cref{app:modeltrain}.
-This significant computational discrepancy leads to a clear open problem: \hypothesis{Open Problem 4}{How can we scale model-based methods to larger datasets?}
+This is significantly quicker than Offline DV2, which takes 10 hours to train on 100,000 observations; we discuss this further in~\Cref{subsec:modeltrain}.
+This significant computational discrepancy leads to a clear open problem: